jkenney2/GitCommands/README.md

 List of helpful git commands

 git init
+>Initialize a new local git repository at the current directory.

+git clone \<remote URL\>
 >Clone an existing remote repository into a newly created local repository.
 The local repository is created in a new folder with the same name as the remote repository.